postfinance/vault-kubernetes/README.md

 - SECRET_PREFIX - prefix for synchronized secrets (e.g. for SECRET_PREFIX="v3t_" Vault secret "first" will get secret "v3t_first" in k8s)

 - SYNCHRONIZER_ANNOTATION - annotation used to track managed secrets (default value `vault-secret`).
-Can be very usefull if you need more than one `vault-synchronizer` init container in the same namespace.
+Can be very useful if you need more than one `vault-synchronizer` init container in the same namespace.

 - SYNCHRONIZER_LABELS - labels will be added to every synchronized secret.
 Multiple key-value pairs can be separated with a comma.
 For each key-value pair a key and the equal sign are mandatory.
 Example: `"k1=v1,k2=v2,k3=,k4"` k4 will be ignored because the equal sign is missing.